pixelnest/pixelnest.github.io/tutorials/2d-game-unity/player-and-enemies/index.md

 Create a new script "MoveScript".

-We could have call it "EnemyScript", but we could reuse it later in another context.
+We could have call it "EnemyScript", but we plan to reuse it later in another context.
 Also, the modularity provided by Unity component-based system offers a great way to separate scripts with different features.
 Of course, you can still have one giant script doing everything with a lot of parameters, it's your choice.

-We will reuse some pieces we have already written in the "PlayerScript" for movement, but we will add another designer variable for the direction.
+We will copy some pieces we have already written in the "PlayerScript" for movement, but we will add another designer variable for the direction.

 The script: